 Anders Bjartell, Professor in Urology, Lund University, Senior Consultant, Skåne University Hospital

-Peter Arlett, Head of Pharmacovigilance and Epidemiology Department, EMA
+Peter Arlett, Head of Data Analytics and Methods Task Force, EMA

 Josep Figueras, Director of the European Observatory on Health Systems and Policies